Roboron3042/Cyberpunk-Neon/apps/README.md

 ## Firefox

-The official theme of Cyberpunk Neon is available in [Firefox Addons](https://addons.mozilla.org/es/firefox/addon/cyberpunk-neon/) (by Thomas Leon Highbaugh).
+The official theme of Cyberpunk Neon is available in [Firefox Addons](https://addons.mozilla.org/es/firefox/addon/cyberpunk-neon-v2).
+Please use the "v2" version, as the previous one is not made by me and has some contrast issues.

 ## Tabletop Simulator